NannyML/nannyml/docs/glossary.rst

     Predictions
         A synonym for :term:`Model outputs`.

+    Predicted labels
+        The outome a machine learning model predicts for the event it was called to predict.
+        Predicted labels are a two value categorical variable.
+They can be represented by integers, usually 0 and 1, booleans, meaning True or False, or strings.
+For NannyML, in a binary classification problem, it is ideal if predicted labels are presented as integers with 1 representing the positive outcome.

+    Predicted probabilities
+        The probabilities assigned by a machine learning model regarding the chance that a positive event materializes for the binary outome it was called to predict.

+    Predicted scores
+        Sometimes the prediction of a machine learning model is transformed into a continuous range of real numbers.
+        Those scores take calues outside the `[0,1]` range that is allowed for probabilities.
+The higher the score the more likely the positive outcome should be.

+    Realized Performance
+        The actual performance of the monitored model once :term:`Targets<Target>` become available.
+        The term is used to differentiate between :term:`Estimated Performance` and actual results.

     Reconstruction Error
         The average euclidean distance between the original and the reconstructed data points in a dataset.